tsoding/tula/README.md

 ...
 ```

+Each rule starts with the keyword `case` and 5 expressions:

 - `<State>` - The current state of the Machine,
 - `<Read>` - What the Machine reads on the Tape,
 - `<Write>` - What the Machine should write on the Tape,